nickhnelsen/error-bounds-for-vvRF/README.md

-# Code for the paper ``Error Bounds for Learning with Vector-Valued Random Features''
+# Code for the 2023 NeurIPS Spotlight paper ``Error Bounds for Learning with Vector-Valued Random Features''

 ## Installation
 The command